 Like other engineers, mechanical engineers use computers extensively.
 Computers help mechanical engineers to produce and analyze designs, simulate and test how a machine is likely to work, generate specifications for parts, monitor the quality of products, and control manufacturing and production.

-Theory is often another main focus, in order to prepare students for graduate-level work.
-A few engineering schools allow students who spend three years in a liberal arts college studying pre-engineering subjects and two years in an engineering school studying core subjects to receive a bachelor's degree from each school.
+Theory is often another main focus in order to prepare students for graduate-level work.
+A few engineering schools allow students to spend three years in a liberal arts college studying pre-engineering subjects and two years in an engineering school studying core subjects to receive a bachelor's degree from each school.
 Some colleges and universities offer five-year programs that allow students to obtain both a bachelor’s and a master’s degree.
-Some five- or even six-year cooperative plans combine classroom study with practical work, enabling students to gain valuable experience and earn money to finance part of their education.
+Some five, or even six year cooperative plans, combine classroom study with practical work, enabling students to gain valuable experience and earn money to finance part of their education.

 Graduate training is essential for engineering faculty positions in higher education, as well as for some research-and-development programs.
 Many experienced mechanical engineers get graduate degrees in engineering or business administration to learn new technology and broaden their education.
 Many become administrators or managers after obtaining a graduate degree.